 8. Ariel Red Hunter

 I don't know a whole lot about these bikes, but they do look cool.
 They were made from 1932 to 1959.
 They gained a rear suspension in the '50s.

 9. Triumph Bonneville

-Norton made the ES2 from 1927-1964: a very long stretch for such a traditional design.
-It was a sports bike when it was initially produce, but its performance was soon surpassed by other bikes.
+Norton made the ES2 from 1927 to 1964: a very long stretch for such a traditional design.
+It was a sports bike when it was initially produced, but its performance was soon surpassed by other bikes.
 These bikes were well known for being reliable and easy to repair.
-While they all look pretty old fashioned now, they were constantly updated during their production run.
+While they all look pretty old-fashioned now, they were constantly updated during their production run.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.